lokalise/lokalise-cli-2-go/README.md

 # Lokalise CLI v2

 ## Getting started
 Lokalise CLI v2 allows you to manipulate any object or data in your Lokalise workspace, which includes files, projects, keys, translations, comments, contributors, teams and more.

-All endpoints available in [Lokalise API v2](https://lokalise.com/api2docs/curl/) are accessible using this tool.
+## Whats new in v2?
+This version of CLI tool has been completely rebuilt from scratch and is **not compatible** with the v1 CLI command syntax.
+Instead of being just an upload/download tool this release supports all [Lokalise API v2](https://lokalise.com/api2docs/curl/) endpoints.

 ## Installation
 Get the binaries for your platform, unarchive and put into any executable folder.
 All set!